Uniquely separable extensions: Introduction and Preliminaries

-For example, for the permutation groups $\Sigma_n < \Sigma_{n+1}$ and their corresponding group algebras $B \subseteq A$ over any commutative ring $K$, one has depth $d(B,A) = 2n-1$ \cite{BKK,BDK}.
+As examples of algebra extension depth, for the permutation groups $\Sigma_n < \Sigma_{n+1}$ and their corresponding group algebras $B \subseteq A$ over any commutative ring $K$, one has depth $d(B,A) = 2n-1$ \cite{BKK,BDK}.
 Depths of subgroups in $PGL(2,q)$, twisted group algebras and Young subgroups of $\Sigma_n$ are computed in \cite{F, D, FKR}.
 If $B$ and $A$ are semisimple complex algebras, the minimum odd depth is computed from powers of an order $r$ symmetric matrix with nonnegative entries $S := MM^t$ where $M$ is the inclusion matrix $K_0(B) \rightarrow K_0(A)$ and $r$ is the number of irreducible representations of $B$ in a basic set of $K_0(B)$; the depth is $2n+1$ if $S^n$ and $S^{n+1}$ have an equal number of zero entries \cite{BKK}.
 Similarly, the minimum H-depth of $B\subseteq A$ is computed from powers of an order $s$ symmetric matrix $T = M^tM$, where $s$ is the rank of $K_0(A)$, and the power $n$ at which the number of zero entries of $T^n$ stabilizes \cite{LK2012}.
 It follows that the subalgebra pair of semisimple complex algebras $B \subseteq A$ always has finite depth.